 If a landlord says ‘no’ to a tenant’s request for a non-urgent repair

 Make sure the landlord is aware of the consequences of their decision.
-For example, such a response may lead to the tenant making an inspection request to us and later, an application to the Victorian Civil and Administrative Tribunal (VCAT).
+If the landlord refuses to carry out non-urgent repairs, the tenant may ask us to inspect the property and later, make an application to the Victorian Civil and Administrative Tribunal (VCAT).
 The landlord may be liable for additional expenses, such as a fee for the property manager attending the VCAT hearing and compensation to the tenant.

 Replacement of items